thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

 When OEM platforms integrate digital microphones attached directly to the Intel chipset (aka DMIC), or they use I2C/I2S or SoundWire interfaces, the DSP must be enabled by the BIOS.
 There is, however, one more option.
-On Skylake and Kabylake platforms, the Intel DSP is handled by the ``snd-soc-skl`` module which relies on closed-source firmware.
+On Skylake and Kaby Lake platforms, the Intel DSP is handled by the ``snd-soc-skl`` module which relies on closed-source firmware.

-SOF is available on Intel PCI devices starting with GeminiLake, and has since been the only solution provided by Intel for the following
+SOF is available on Intel PCI devices starting with Gemini Lake, and has since been the only solution provided by Intel for the following
-platforms: CometLake, IceLake, and TigerLake.
+platforms: Comet Lake, Ice Lake, and Tiger Lake.

 Since multiple drivers can register for the same PCI ID, it was (until recently) common for users and distributions to use the wrong